FridaSjoholm/lyrically-challenged/README.md

 * [Christian Salas](https://github.com/SalasC2)
 * [Frida Sjöholm](https://github.com/FridaSjoholm)

-If you are interested in improving or adding new awesome features to LyricallyChallenged, please feel free to submit an issue or pull request!
+If you are interested in improving or adding new awesome features to LyricallyChallenged, please feel free to submit an issue or a pull request!